ISSN 2398-2993

 • Physiological stress, for example, malnutrition, transportation or parturition.

-• There is an increased incidence of disease during periods of peak tick activity, namely the Spring and Autumn.
+• There is an increased incidence of disease during periods of peak tick activity, namely the spring and autumn.

 Pathophysiology